hannan478/final-year-project/README.md

 # final-year-project
-This is my final year project .
+This is my final year project .I have learnt many new things during my python journey and glad to be a coder .